ArtieBots/Artie/CONTRIBUTING.md

 developmental biology and psychology research results that provide a snapshot at different timepoints in human development with links to the original research papers.
 If Artie replicates these results, he meets the requirements of being human.

+Of course, we also have more traditional software and hardware requirements for Artie, which are documented TODO.

 ## Overall Design Considerations

 When contributing to Artie, please keep the following design considerations in mind (these are mostly